xuguruogu/nebula-importer/README.md

 $ go run importer.go --config /path/to/yaml/config/file
 ```

-`--config` is used to pass in the path to the YAML configuration file.
+`--config` is used to pass in the path to the `YAML` configuration file.

 ### From Docker

-With Docker, you don't have to install golang locally.
+With `Docker`, you do not have to install `golang` locally.
 Pull Nebula Importer's [Docker Image](https://hub.docker.com/r/vesoft/nebula-importer) to import.
 The only thing to do is to mount the local configuration file and the CSV data files into the container as follows:

 ```bash
 $ docker run --rm -ti \